-Set your Zoom camera up in front of a busy background and ask Grandparent/Special Friend to do the same, then take turns playing I-Spy and providing clues and guessing objects in the background.
+Set your Zoom camera up in front of a busy background and ask grandparent to do the same, then take turns playing I-Spy and providing clues and guessing objects in the background.
 Bookshelves make for a variety of possibilities.
 Another fun spin: Find a small action figure and hide it somewhere in the background, then try to pick it out while you chat.

 Savvy kids have likely figured out you can swap your Zoom background for any photo in your camera roll.
-Let them school Grandparent/Special Friend on this tech skill during one Zoom, then encourage them each set up a new background for their next Zoom call.
+Let them school grandparents on this tech skill during one Zoom, then encourage them each set up a new background for their next Zoom call.
 It might be a personal photo or something from Google Images.
 Each person guesses the other's background and then talk through why they choose that image.
 Is it personally significant?
 Historically significant?
 Somewhere they've been or hope to visit?
 It's a fun way to learn a little something new about a loved one.

 A simple craft can be lots of fun and another way to learn something new about grandparents.
 Maybe grandma knits and can give some pointers via a video chat, or grandpa can demonstrate some whittling techniques.
 Whatever handiwork grandparents are passionate about, encourage them to pass it on to your kids.